olavolav/te-causality/README.markdown

 ### Spike trains

-Spike times are loaded simply as linebreak-separated entries in two files of equal length.
+Spike times are loaded simply as line break separated entries in two files of equal length.
 One containing spike times (SimKernel parameter `spiketimesfile`) and one listing the corresponding node indices (SimKernel parameter `spikeindexfile`).

 ### Fluorescence time series (or any other continuous signal)